UltraBob/ddev-drupal-code-quality/README_ADDON.md

 root.
 If conflicts are detected, you can choose to back up and replace, skip, or abort.
 Skipping a config may reduce CI parity.

+If PHPStan/PHPCS/PHPCBF binaries are missing, the installer prompts to add `drupal/core-dev` (or to run `composer install` if it is already required).

 ## Usage

 Host shims are installed under `tooling/bin` by default (set `DCQ_SHIM_DIR` to